Natsoro/Markdown-exercises/Exercise1.md

 # How to do a table?

+Use vertical bars and spaces to do columns in the table.
+Use colons to adjust the text.

 | Column1   | Column 2    | Column 3  |
 | :-------- | :---------: | --------: |
 | Row 1     | Row 2       | Row 3     |